Are you looking for the best places to sell jewelry online? Look no further.

 - Shipping your piece directly using a free, printable shipping label

-- Having your item picked up from a location of your choice (this service available in over 20 metro areas)
+- Having your item picked up from a location of your choice (this service is available in over 20 metro areas)

 - Bringing your jewelry piece into a consignment location (Chicago, Miami, Dallas, NYC, SanFrancisco, LA, Washington DC)